tylero07/CS155_Final/README.md

 ## Requirements

-- LC-3 Assembly simulator (e.g. PennSim, LC3Edit).
-Mac OS LC3Tools Version 2.0.2 (2.0.2) by Chirag Sakhuja used to make this.
+- LC-3 Assembly simulator (e.g. PennSim, LC3Edit) -- Mac OS LC3Tools Version 2.0.2 (2.0.2) by Chirag Sakhuja used to make this --
-- A single `.asm` source file containing both the main program (at x3000) and the TRAP routine (at x3800)
+- A single `.asm` source file containing the main program

 ---